The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Duals of algebraic--geometric codes

 \begin{proof} The existence of the codeword $c\in C_L (\Delta, G_m)^{\bot}$ with support $\{P_{i_1}, \ldots, P_{i_s}\}$ entails that of a nonzero linear relation linking the evaluation maps $\ev_{P_{i_1}}, \ldots , \ev_{P_{i_s}}$ in $\Ff_{m,r}^{\vee}$.
 Conversely, if $P_{i_1}, \ldots, P_{i_s}$ are $m$-linked, then a non-trivial linear relation linking the corresponding evaluation maps entails the existence of a nonzero codeword with support contained in $\{P_{i_1}, \ldots, P_{i_s}\}$.
 If the points are minimally $m$--linked, then, from Lemma \ref{lemmin}, a non-trivial linear relation linking the corresponding evaluation maps gives a codeword with support equal to $\{P_{i_1}, \ldots, P_{i_s}\}$. \end{proof}

-Therefore, minimally $m$--linked or configurations of points seem to be useful in order to estimate the minimum distance of $C_L (\Delta, G_m)^{\bot}$.
+Therefore, minimally $m$--linked configurations of points seem to be useful to estimate the minimum distance of $C_L (\Delta, G_m)^{\bot}$.
 Let us state the main results concerning the minimum distance of the dual of a functional code.